-The Dogcatcher serial data logger will record data to USB sticks of any size, from kilobytes to tens of gigabytes.
-The size of the output file is limited only by USB stick capacity and the amount of data sent.
+The Dogcatcher serial data logger records data to USB sticks of any size, from kilobytes to tens of gigabytes.
+The size of the output file is limited to 4GB maximum per the FAT file system standard.
 For best results with a nearly full USB stick, Kingston drives are recommended.

 The Dogcatcher’s red and green LEDs serve as diagnostic aids.
 The red LED shows that serial data has arrived (a slow flash) and that the user may remove the USB stick (off or flashing).
 The green LED shows the presence of power (on or flashing) and that the USB thumb drive is recognized (LED on).